yasha-tester/proj009-trending-repos-vite-express-mysql/README.md

 how to run:

-manually create database called "trendingRepos" in mysql
+manually create database called "trendingRepos" and a table "Repos" inside of it in mysql

 create .env file in "/backend" folder and put there two lines with your mysql password "DB_PWD=[yourPassword]" and your database name "DB_NAME=[yourDatabase name]" (your database will be called trendingRepos if you follow previous step)